pola-rs/polars-book/user_guide/src/howcani/data/strings.md

 The string processing functions available in `Polars` are available in the [`str` namespace](POLARS_PY_REF_GUIDE/series.html#strings).

-Bellow are a few examples.
+Below are a few examples.
 To compute string lengths:

 ```python
 {{#include ../../examples/strings/snippet1.py}}